 “Now make me men and feed them centipedes.”
 The sandy floor shot upward.
 Nakayama approached escape velocity.
 “I’ll be watching you.”

-“If you’re serious about immortality, I shouldn’t feed them centipedes until I make sure the vessels are healthy,” said Nakayama.
-“I’ll plant the centipedes at altitude so no one stumbles on them accidentally.”
+“If you’re serious about immortality, I should ensure the vessels are healthy before feeding them centipedes,” said Nakayama.
+“I’ll plant them at altitude so no one stumbles on them accidentally.”

 Nakayama rocketed out of the Mountain.
 She tossed the ball of centipedes to land atop the largest island.

 Nemo sat under a mango tree slurping fallen fruit.
 He licked juice from his body wherever it dripped; he was flexible enough to lick his elbow and the far side of his ankle.

 When he finished the fallen fruit he looked up the mango tree.
 The trunk stood forty meters tall and the lowest branches were halfway up.
 Each branch was heavy with mangoes.

 He fruitlessly tried climbing the tree-trunk.
 The bark chaffed and scratched, and falling hurt his feet.